"Groundbreaking and unforgettable." - Kirkus (starred review)

 "Those Canadians who object to the support and sponsorship offered by the government and various private groups might have their hearts softened and, perhaps, their minds opened after reading Escape from Syria." - CM Magazine

 Escape from Syria is a fictionalized account that calls on real-life circumstances and true tales of refugee families to serve as a microcosm of the Syrian uprising and the war and refugee crisis that followed.
-It was included in the United States Board on Books for Youth (USBBY) 2018 Outstanding International Book list and shortlisted for the School Library Association's Information Book Award.
+It was included in the United States Board on Books for Youth (USBBY) 2018 Outstanding International Book list, shortlisted for the School Library Association's Information Book Award and won the School Library Association’s Children’s Choice Award.
 It was translated to simplified Chinese in 2018.

 The story spans six years in the lives of Walid, his wife Dalia, and their two children, Amina and Youssef.
 Forced to flee from Syria, they become asylum-seekers in Lebanon, and finally resettled refugees in the West.
 It is a story that has been replayed thousands of times by other families.